 The government took steps to prosecute or administratively punish officials who committed abuses, whether in the security services or elsewhere in the government.

 The constitution and law prohibit such practices, but the law does not define “torture” or separately classify it as a crime.
-Torture is prosecuted under criminal provisions such as assault or homicide.
-Although the Ombudsman’s Office stated that it received some reports of police mistreatment of detainees during the year.
+Torture is prosecuted as a crime under legal provisions such as assault or homicide.
+The Office of the Ombudsman received one report of police mistreatment of detainees during the year.
 The report stated the denial of visitation rights during the COVID-19 pandemic state of emergency constituted mistreatment.
 In 2020 there were two reports of Namibian Defense Force (NDF) members beating suspects.
 Additionally, investigation continued of images from 2020 released online showing NamPol officers beating detained irregular migrants.

 Prison and Detention Center Conditions